iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    In the next chapter we will feed this sensor data to a ML autoencoder to reduce the complex data in a simple loss indicator which can be used as an temperature-like indicator for the health status of the machine.

+#### Frequency Domain Data

+   When we convert to the frequency domain, the picture becomes clearer.
+The energy components of the vibratory feeder process are mainly concentrated at the lower frequencies, as expected.
+Additionally, the vibration dampers absorb higher frequencies associated with the product processing somewhat, making the upper half of the spectrum the ideal candidate to focus on for anomaly detection.

+   In most cases, there is no a-priori information about the machine provided by the customer, simply because it does not exist.
+Setting precise thresholds for each frequency bin as would be done with traditional threshold-based band alarm approaches, remains a tedious challenge.
+Without expert knowledge about the machine characteristics, the risk for incorrect thresholds is real.

+   For example, the intermodulation of the drive train frequencies and harmonics with the actual fault frequencies may cause certain spectral components to disappear when a fault occurs, which is excactly the opposite from what setting a threshold is trying to achieve.
+This is where the autoencoder ML approach becomes a valuable asset in our toolbox.

 ### Autoencoder-Based Machine Health Prediction